 BUSA 2270.
 Legal Environment of Business.
 An introductory course providing an examination of the legal environments of society and business with emphasis on constitutional law, administrative law, anti- trust law, securities regulations, the law of employment, labor law, environmental law, consumer protection, and the powers and functions of the judiciary in modern society.
-Prerequisite: Passing or exempting ENGL 0989.
+Prerequisite: Completing or exempting Support-level ENGL.
 3-0-3